 The school bus industry has recently experienced a moderate level of technological change and development.
 Transportation companies continue to invest in technology, which improves transportation safety, providing more environmentally friendly service and improving quality of service.

-According to IBISWorld 2019 report, industry operators are expected to increasingly invest in low-emission school buses.
+According to IBISWorld 2023 report, projects in the next 5 years fuel prices will continue to be volatile with an overall rise.
+Investing in electric vehicles now may help negate these future costs and instabilities.
 Rising concerns about the harmful effects of older diesel school buses on children’s health has led to increased pressure on school districts and industry operators to invest in newer school buses with lower emissions.
 Hybrid school buses were first used in 2008.
 This technology was introduced to the Twin Cities area in the fall of 2017.

 As technology continues to develop, electric school buses are expected to become more common over the next five years, due to environmental concerns and projected increases in fuel prices.